 6. The receiving MCData client 2 to n accept or reject the MCData group data request and the corresponding result is in the MCData group data response towards MCData server.

-7. MCData server forwards the MCData client 2 accepted response to the MCData user initiating the MCData session data request.
+7. MCData server forwards the MCData group data response received from MCData client 2 to n to the MCData user initiating the MCData session data request.

 NOTE: Step 7 can occur at any time following step 4, and prior to step 8 depending on the conditions to proceed with the data transmission.

 9. If MCData data disposition was requested by the user, then the SDS data receiving MCData client initiates a MCData data disposition notification for delivery, read reports to the disposition requesting user.
-The MCData data disposition notification from MCData user may be stored by the MCData server for disposition history interrogation from authorized users.
+The MCData data disposition notification from the receiving MCData clients may be stored by the MCData server for disposition history interrogation from authorized users.

 10. Based on the MCData user action or conditions to release, the established media plane for SDS data exchange is released.